Police: Metro Phoenix Retail Complex Shooter Felt ‘bullied’

 Authorities say Hernandez wounded a 19-year-old adult man, who remains hospitalized in critical condition.
 A 16-old-girl was also taken to a hospital, but with non-life-threatening injuries.
 A third victim, a 30-year-old woman, did not require hospitalization, Stewart said.

 Hernandez, who lives in the neighboring suburb of Peoria, is facing more than a dozen felony charges.
-They include aggravated assault causing serious injury and aggravated assault with a deadly weapon.
-No information was disclosed about a possible motive, and it was not immediately known if he had a lawyer who could speak on his behalf.
+It was not immediately known if he had a lawyer who could speak on his behalf.

-State Sen. Martin Quezada wrote on Twitter that he witnessed a person “with an AR-15 shoot up Westgate.”
+State Sen. Martin Quezada was at the complex during the shooting and wrote on Twitter that he witnessed a person “with an AR-15 shoot up Westgate.”

-“I saw 2 victims with my own eyes.
-Not sure how many others,” Quezada wrote on Twitter.
-“I saw the shooter.
-Being told not to say anything else about details ’til I speak to police.
-I’m ok.
-Lots of shaken up people.”
+In a statement Thursday, the Democratic lawmaker said he was “beyond horrified what I saw with my own eyes.”
+He then called for more gun control.

+“Civilians should not have access to these types of weapons and be able to walk into a mall to destroy people’s lives in a matter of seconds,” Quezada said.

 Police would only confirm a black assault rifle was recovered, and the suspect had loaded three magazines to capacity.
 Investigators have also searched his car and his home.